KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Menu Export

-Fill in the name of the export file.
+Fill in the name of the file to export.
 Although the export icon changes color from grey to pink you need to select at least one item from the menu structure.

 To upload the zip file generated with the above process, in another installation, just click on **Menu** of the **Import\\Export** item, switch to the **IMPORT** tab and click on *Browse* to search the zip file.